buraktokman/buraktokman/README.md

 <h2 align="center">
 Who am I 👀
 </h2>
-Hybrid cloud engineer with four years of experience, motivated and open-minded.
+AI/Data engineer with five years of experience, motivated and open-minded.
 Calm, with a sense of priorities and organization.
 Obtained Bachelor’s Degree from the Computer Engineering Department at Bahcesehir University.
 Specialized in Cloud Computing.
 Estonia e-Residency program partner since 2019.
 Living in Turkey and open to relocation on a global level.
 </p>
 <center>
 <br>